Check what you know

 Keep the vehicle’s coolant topped up to reduce the chance of it overheating and turn the engine off when stuck in traffic as this too will prevent it from overheating.

-Regularly check tyre pressures and condition on a monthly basis as the higher temperatures of Summer increase tyre pressure that could lead to the risk of tyre blowout.
+- Regularly check tyre pressures and condition as the higher temperatures of summer increase tyre pressure that could lead to the risk of tyre blowout.

 In hot weather, vehicles may sometimes give unnecessary cause for concern.
 Here are are some examples: